Who are we?

 Hackney’s Virtual School provides advice and guidance about education provision for all looked after and adopted children placed in Hackney.

-The advice and support we offer includes a detailed knowledge of individual schools, the admissions process and how to access additional support.
+The advice and support we offer includes detailed knowledge of individual schools, the admissions process and how to access additional support.

 - A bespoke service that provides support to young people in educational settings